Where should you go when you’re ravenous, but it’s too hot to go inside?

 The Midnight Bell

 A popular choice when the sun shines, The Midnight Bell has a cracking beer garden out back, perfect for getting the afternoon rays – but it’s not just good for drinking.
 They have a menu of old classics that are perfectly suited to alfresco dining.
-You can look forward to a sirloin steak sandwich or classic caesar salad during the day, or if you’re going out for tea, try the likes of chargrilled halloumi with roasted vegetables or steak and red wine pie on a bed of mash and gravy.
+You can look forward to a sirloin steak sandwich or classic caesar salad during the day, or if you’re going out for tea, try the likes of roasted vegetable penne with sun blushed tomatoes or steak and red wine pie on a bed of mash and gravy.
 Top it off with a pint of Leeds Pale.

 The Midnight Bell, 101 Water Lane, Leeds, West Yorkshire, LS11 5QN.

 Famed for its cocktails, The Alchemist has an ace up its sleeve, because their food is just as good.
-From breakfast, which will see you tucking into steak, eggs & hash browns or coconut yogurt with granola, to dinner, which promises gourmet sandwiches, wraps, salads and burgers.
+From breakfast, which will see you tucking into steak and eggs or coconut yogurt with granola, to dinner, which promises gourmet sandwiches, wraps, salads and burgers.
 They also do a tantalising selection of small plates perfect for sharing and you can enjoy it all out on their south-facing terrace at Trinity Leeds or in their out front seating area on Greek Street.

 The Alchemist, Trinity Leeds, Boar Lane, Leeds, West Yorkshire, LS1 6HW & Yorkshire House, Greek Street, Leeds, West Yorkshire, LS1 5SH.

 Blackhouse is brilliant for alfresco dining.
 It’s got a raised terrace at the front of the restaurant, which captures the sun in the afternoon with heat-lamps for when the temperature drops, and they spread out onto the courtyard when it’s sunny to create even more seating.
 The menu is an enticing one full of meaty goodness.
-They’re renowned for their steaks, with everything from Himalayan rock salt dry aged beef to Australian chateaubriand, but they also serve British specialities like bangers and mash.
+They’re renowned for their steaks, with everything from Himalayan rock salt dry aged beef to Australian chateaubriand, but they also serve British specialties like fish and chips.
 Whatever you go for, you’ll have the perfect outdoor spot to enjoy it in.

 Blackhouse, 31-33 East Parade, Leeds, West Yorkshire, LS1 5PS.